coderofsalvation/puretheme/README.md

 * speed up nice-looking puredata gui's
 * create meta-editors (node-editors built in puredata)
 * easily create abstractions with builtin paramview (like touchdesigner/blender/sunvox)

+## How it works

+This is just creative usage of the canvas-object as [described in detail here](https://github.com/megalon/pd-gui-examples)